 We hope to be able to offer a place for your child in the Autumn term after their fourth birthday, depending on numbers.
 We are happy to consider applications from out of our catchment area, but in the event of over subscription our Admissions policy will come into operation.

 The Priory Primary School is a Church of England school and this means commitment to a Christian Church will support your Admissions Application, although it is not essential.
-In recent years, the majority of our intake simply live in our catchment area and we welcome families of all faiths and background.
+In recent years, the majority of our intake simply live in our catchment and we welcome families of all faiths and background.
 Increasingly, we have also welcomed families with a Southbourne postcode and we expect to see this trend continue.
 In order to evidence ‘commitment to a Christian Church’, you will need to submit a Supplementary Information Form (SIF) and this must be signed by an authorised Church Official.
-They can be downloaded here and then returned to the School Office as soon as possible.
+The 2019-20 SIF can be downloaded here and then returned to the School Office as soon as possible.

 How to Apply – Using the Bournemouth, Christchurch and Poole website (BCP)

 For families living in Bournemouth, Christchurch and Poole, the new Local Authority have updated their website and guidance relating to applying for school places.
 Please visit https://www.christchurch.gov.uk/education-and-training/schools-and-learning/apply-for-a-school-place/before-you-apply.aspx

 You can find information about all aspects of starting school in the new BCP Parent Guides.
 These are available online from the above website.
 Once you have read these, if you have any further questions about the process of applying, or for information about schools in the Bournemouth or Christchurch areas of BCP Council, please contact our Children’s Information Service on 01202 456223 or email@example.com.
 You may also contact the Admissions Team in the Poole office if you have queries about schools in the Poole area of BCP Council on 01202 261936 or email them at firstname.lastname@example.org.